 For present purposes, the worry is that life satisfaction may not have the kind of significance happiness is normally thought to have.
 This may pose a difficulty for the identification of life satisfaction with happiness: for people frequently seem to use happiness as a proxy for well-being, a reasonably concrete and value-free stand-in that facilitates quick-and-dirty assessments of welfare.
 Given the discovery that someone is happy, we might infer that he is doing well; if we learn that someone is unhappy, we may conclude that she is doing poorly.
 Such inferences are defeasible: if we later find that the happy Ned’s wife and friends secretly hate him, we need not decide that he isn’t happy after all; we simply withdraw the conclusion that he is doing well.
 So long as happiness tracks well-being well enough in most cases, this sort of practice is perfectly respectable.
 But if we identify happiness with life satisfaction, then we may have a problem: maybe Sally is satisfied only because she values being grateful for the good things in life.
 This sort of case may not be merely a theoretical possibility: perhaps the very high rates of self-reported life satisfaction in the United States and many other places substantially reflects a broad acceptance of norms of gratitude and a general tendency to emphasize the positives, or perhaps a sense that not to endorse your life amounts to a lack of self-regard.
 It is not implausible that most people, even those enduring great hardship, can readily find grounds for satisfaction with their lives.
 Life may have to be pretty hard for a person to be incapable of affirming it.

-These criticisms of life satisfaction theories are for the most part fairly recent, so it remains to be seen how the debate will play out.
+Despite these concerns there is significant intuitive appeal in the idea that to be happy is to be satisfied with one’s life.
 Perhaps a different way of conceiving life satisfaction, for instance dispensing with the global judgment and aggregating particular satisfactions and dissatisfactions, would lessen the force of these objections.
 Alternatively, it is possible that idealized or qualified forms of life satisfaction would mitigate these concerns for some purposes, such as a theory of well-being.

 A second set of issues concerns the differences between the two affect-based views, hedonism and emotional state.
 The appeal of hedonism is fairly obvious: the pleasantness of our experience is plainly a matter of great significance; many have claimed it to be the only thing that matters.
 What, by contrast, motivates the emotional state account, which bears obvious similarities to hedonism yet excludes many pleasures from happiness?
 The question of motivation appears to be the chief worry facing the emotional state theory: what’s to be gained by focusing on emotional state rather than pleasure?